 A: Thank you for your interest in a career with Ericsson.
-All of our job opportunities are published at www.ericsson.com/careers along with information on how to apply.
-If you don’t find a job that matches your interest, please be sure to join our Talent Community so we can share future jobs that match your qualifications.
+All of our job opportunities are published at jobs.ericsson.com along with information on how to apply.
+If you don’t find a job that matches your interest, please be sure to sign up for job alerts so we can share future jobs that match your interests.

 Q: What major should I choose to put me in the best position to land a job at Ericsson?

 A: Thank you for your interest in Ericsson!
 We’re present in over 180 countries around the world and we are always looking for great people with different skills and competencies.
-We look for all types of technical degrees, including Electrical or Electronic Engineering and Computer Science, and non-technical degrees like Business.
+We look for all types of degrees like Computer Science, Electrical and Electronic Engineering, as well as non-technical degrees like Business.
 Relevant work experience is helpful.